dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/data/index.md

 ## Data conversion

-In the [Creating a binding](#creating-a-binding) section, the button is red because its <xref:System.Windows.Controls.Control.Background%2A> property is bound to a string property with the value "Red".
+In the [Create a binding](#create-a-binding) section, the button is red because its <xref:System.Windows.Controls.Control.Background%2A> property is bound to a string property with the value "Red".
 This string value works because a type converter is present on the <xref:System.Windows.Media.Brush> type to convert the string value to a <xref:System.Windows.Media.Brush>.

-Adding this information to the figure in the [Creating a Binding](#creating-a-binding) section looks like this.
+Adding this information to the figure in the [Create a binding](#create-a-binding) section looks like this.

 :::image type="content" source="./media/index/data-binding-button-default-conversion.png" alt-text="Diagram that shows the data binding Default property.":::